JPMorgan’s profits jump as economy, investment bank recovers

 Releasing those funds goes straight to a bank’s bottom line when it reports its results, but it’s not money that the bank generated from loans, customers or borrowers.
 It’s just funds that were effectively put into escrow and are no longer in escrow.

+The release reflects improvement in the economy — though it’s still not fully recovered from the shutdowns of March and April — and the trillions of dollars in stimulus funds that have flowed to individuals and businesses.

+One sign of that could be seen in the bank reporting incrementally lower credit card and auto loan revenues, largely due to borrowers paying down balances the bank said.

-The $1.9 billion release is only a fraction of what JPMorgan set aside last year, and with the pandemic raging across the globe and particularly here in the U.S., it’s uncertain how much more the bank will release in the upcoming quarter.
+But the $2.9 billion release is only a fraction of what JPMorgan set aside last year, and with the pandemic raging across the globe and particularly here in the U.S., it’s uncertain how much more the bank will release in the coming months.

 “While positive vaccine and stimulus developments contributed to these reserve releases this quarter, our credit reserves of over $30 billion continue to reflect significant near-term economic uncertainty,” said JPMorgan CEO Jamie Dimon in a statement.